c19witness/uk-covid19-inquiry/2023-11-22_module-2/2_Professor_Sir_Van-Tam.rst

 **Mr Weatherby KC**: Yes.

-Then we move to 3 March, and again I'm trying to go at some speed here, so please stay with me, but then a DHSC official messaged that the standing capacity for airborne HCIDs had been exceeded and therefore there was this outward movement from the very high isolation capacity outwards.
+Then we move to 3 March, and again I'm trying to go at some speed here, so please stay with me, but then a DHSC official messaged that the standing capacity for :outline:`airborne` HCIDs had been exceeded and therefore there was this outward movement from the very high isolation capacity outwards.
 Now, that you probably won't remember the date --

 **Professor Sir Van-Tam**: No.